-With over 20 years of experience working as a Professional Engineer and Project Engineer with First Nations communities and organizations, Mr. Genereux has developed a strong knowledge base and expertise in relation to planning and implementing First Nations capital projects, as well as project and program development, execution and management.
-Mr. Genereux is a citizen of Wikwemkoong Unceded Territory.
+As a citizen of Wiikwemkoong Unceded Territory with over 20 years of experience working as a Professional Engineer and Project Engineer with First Nations communities and organizations, Aaron has developed a strong knowledge base and expertise in planning and implementing First Nations capital projects, as well as project and program development, execution and management.

-Aaron currently volunteers in his home First Nation of Wikwemikong as a member of Council Committee for Community Services and Infrastructure (CSI) and is an active participant for the Ontario Water and Wastewater Association (OWWA) Equity and Diversity Committee.
+Aaron currently volunteers in his home First Nation of Wikwemikong as a member of Council Committee for Community Services and Infrastructure (CSI) and is a former participant with the Ontario Water Works Association's Equity and Diversity Committee.
 Additionally, he volunteers towards the selection panel committee member for the National First Nation Water Leadership award (NFNWLA) for Indigenous Services Canada (ISC) has while at OTC, was a Technical lead representative for the Anishinabek Nation/Province of Ontario partnership Water Needs committee addressing the Anishinabek Nation communities.

 He is currently the Chair and President of the Board of Directors for the Ontario First Nation Technical Services Corporation and serves as a Board member for the Reseau Center for Mobilizing Innovations, University of British Columbia.